n13/polkadot-sdk-solochain-template/README.md

   forks](https://docs.substrate.io/fundamentals/consensus/#finalization-and-forks)
   and other [consensus
   mechanisms](https://docs.substrate.io/fundamentals/consensus/#default-consensus-models)
-  such as Aura for block authoring and GRANDPA for finality.
+  such as A*ura for block authoring and G*RANDPA for finality.

 ### Runtime